AbdullahAlShaad/notes/kubernetes/kubernetes.md

 The EndpointSlice controller is responsible for setting hints on EndpointSlices when this feature is enabled.
 The controller allocated a proportional amount of endpoints to each zone.

+## DNS for Services and Pods

+Kubernetes DNS schedules a DNS Pod and Service on the cluster, and configures kubelets to tell individual containers to use the  DNS Service's IP to resolve DNS names.

+A DNS query may return different results based on the namespace of the pod making it.
+DNS queries that don't specify a namespace are limited to the pod's namespace.
+To access services in other namespaces we need to specify the namespace in DNS query.

+### DNS Records

+- Services : `my-svc.my-namespace.svc.cluster-domain.example` resolves to one IP for services and  a set of IP for headless services.
+SRV Records has the form `_my-port-name._my-port-protcol.my-svc.my-namespace.svc.cluster-domain.example` and it resolves to a port number and the domain name.
+- Pods : `pod-ip-adress.deployment-name.my-namespace.svc.cluster-domain.example` is an example resolution for Pod created by Deployment. `deployment-name` field is omitted if we create bare Pod.
+A pod with `hostname` set to "foo" and `subdomain` set to "bar", in namespace "my-namespace", will have the domain name `foo.bar.my-namespace.svc.cluster-domain.example`

+_Pod with no hostname but with subdomain will only create the A or AAAA record for the headless service._